 Articles found in library databases are referenced in the same way as print articles.
-If the article is easily located, you do not need to include database information or a URL.
-Database information may be included if the article is difficult to find, but is not mandatory.
+If the article's electronic address has a DOI, INCLUDE IT.
+If the article is easily located, from a common academic database, DO NOT include database information or URL.
+Database information may be included if the article is difficult to find or has proprietary information, but is not mandatory.

 Note: Many databases provide a citation generator tool that will format citations for you; all you have to do is select the correct style.
 Then you can copy and paste the citation into your paper.
 It's always good to double check what the database creates, because errors in punctuation and capitalization are fairly common.

 Author, A. A., Author, B. B., & Author, C. C. (Year).
 Title of article.
 Title of Periodical, Volume number(Issue number), page range.

 Note: The title of the periodical and the volume number are italicized.